zacjszewczyk/zacjszewczyk.github.io/README.md

 $ ./blog.py -a
 ```

 First Crack will display a menu of available commands, along with an explanation of each.
 Enter `-h` at any time to view the help menu.
 First Crack will continue prompting you for input in this mode until you exit it with either `exit` or `!exit`.
 You can also run any of these commands directly from the command line.
-For example, to clear all structure files, use the following command:
+For example, to clear all structure files and rebuilt the entire site, use the following command:

 ```
 $ ./blog.py -R